Proud Boys leader pleads guilty to Jan. 6 conspiracy charge, agrees to cooperate - NewsBreak

 Tarrio entered an initial plea of not guilty earlier this week.

-Prosecutors allege the group organized and rallied Proud Boys member to descend on D.C. with an aim to prevent or delay Congress from certifying President Biden’s 2020 electoral victory.
+Prosecutors allege the group organized and rallied Proud Boys members to descend on D.C. with an aim to prevent or delay Congress from certifying President Biden’s 2020 electoral victory.

 While Tarrio was not physically present at the Capitol on Jan.
 6, having been arrested days before for destroying a Black Lives Matter banner that had been hung from a D.C. church, prosecutors say he led a Proud Boys’ conspiracy.